dirty boots farm

-Dirty Boots Farm is a 5.5 acre parcel of Black Dirt found in the valley of Chester, NY.
-Dedicated to 100% organic farming practices and worked primarily by hand, we expect to receive organic certification by 2017.
+Dirty Boots Farm is a 7.8 acre parcel of Umadilla Silt Loam found in the Rondout Valley in Kerhonkson, NY.
+Dedicated to 100% organic farming practices and worked primarily by hand, we are not certified organic but may decide to pursue certification in the future.
 In the meantime, our farm is under contract with Natural Resources Conservation Services for land preservation practices and is subject to inspection to ensure organic compliance.
-Our land is leased through the Chester Agricultural Center, a social-investor funded LLC that promotes land access for farmers by providing very affordable lease terms.
+Our land is leased through the Arrowhead Farm Agricultural Center, a social-investor funded LLC that promotes land access for farmers by providing very affordable lease terms.
 Anyone out there interested in also starting a farm?
 Check 'em out.

 Our CSAs and farm-stands are comprised of over 70 different kinds of vegetables and herbs.
 Can't find what you're looking for?
 Maybe we can grow it for you next year.
 But maybe not, let's talk.
 We're open about the challenges and risks of membership, e.g. the potential for extreme weather and/or other unpredictable acts of the Earth.
 We actively work to mitigate these challenges through the close study of cloud movement, inspecting our plants for blight or disease and conversing with them as we work (small talk and secrets of the heart), and coming to a mutual understanding with local fauna that have an appetite for what we grow (deer, you're on notice).

 We believe that an open, responsive dialogue between farmer and customer is the basis for a healthy, mutually-beneficial relationship that extends beyond the transactional by promoting sustainable farm practices and the food system, both at large and nearby.
 Feel free to call, write, or stop by for a visit.